 Assertive behavior: the perfectly imperfect one

-The one that’s confident, compassionate, considerate and well-composed.
-They are honest and open to healthy debates rather than just dominating the opposite one.
+The one that’s confident, compassionate, considerate, and well-composed.
+They are honest and can express feelings openly.
+Assertive people can engage in healthy debates rather than just dominating the opposite one.

 - It helps you to grow since being receptive to ideas and thoughts enhances your perspective.